giellalt/lang-lut/lut.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/verbs.lexc)</small>Adverbs
+The Lushootseed language adverbs

+* * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/adverbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adverbs.lexc)</small>Adpositions
+The Lushootseed language adpositions

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adpositions.lexc)</small>Proper noun inflection
 The Lushootseed language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.